alan-turing-institute/synthetic_data_release/README.md

 # Example runs
 To run within CCHIC DSH with the CCHIC data as raw dataset, you need to first run [this](https://github.com/alan-turing-institute/QUIPP-CC-HIC/blob/develop/quipp-cc-hic/synthesis/synthesis_pipeline.ipynb) notebook within DSH.
 This will generate a dataset that you then need to place within the `/data` directory in this repo.
-You also need to place a .json metadata file in the same directory.
+You also need to place a .json metadata file with the same name as the dataset in the same directory.
-This is not shared here as it might contain sensitive information and needs to be requested from one of the developes of this repo.
+This is not shared here as it might contain sensitive information and needs to be requested from one of the developers of this repo.

 To run a privacy evaluation with respect to the privacy concern of linkability you can run

 ```
 python linkage_cli.py -D data/cchic_cleaned -RC tests/linkage/runconfig_cchic.json -O tests/linkage
 ```

 The results file produced after successfully running the script will be written to `tests/linkage` and can be parsed with the function `load_results_linkage` provided in `utils/analyse_results.py`.